About Our Group

 11/09/2022 – Nduka D. Ogbonna and Michael Dearman attended and presented their research at APTEC 2022.

-09/22/2022 - Congratulations to Nduka for successfully passing his General Exam.
+09/22/2022 – Congratulations to Nduka D. Ogbonna for successfully passing his General Exam.

-08/03/2022 - The Lawrence Lab publishes a paper on the glass transition temperatures of bottlebrush polymers in Polymer Chemistry, describing various strategies to tailor the Tg of bottlebrush polymers.
-Insights on critical backbone and side chain parameters enable Tg to be varied without the need for changing chemical makeup.
+08/03/2022 – The Lawrence Lab publishes a paper in Polymer Chemistry on tailoring the glass transition temperature (Tg) of bottlebrush polymers.
+The study highlights critical backbone and side-chain parameters that allow Tg variation without changing chemical composition.

-03/18/2022 - The Lawrence Lab publishes a paper on the length-dependent kinetics of bottlebrush macromonomers in JACS Au.
-We show how macromonomer dispersity influences polymerization kinetics and bottlebrush topology, and importantly, a first report of fully discrete bottlebrush polymer libraries (!)
+03/18/2022 – The Lawrence Lab publishes a paper in JACS Au on length-dependent kinetics of bottlebrush macromonomers.
+The study shows how macromonomer dispersity affects polymerization and reports the first fully discrete bottlebrush polymer libraries.